 Dovetailing off of Omega-3 content, understanding the dosage of anything else added to the formula is also something to be keenly aware of.
 For example, if a consumer is looking to increase their Omega-6 intake alongside their Omega-3 intake, there may be large discrepancies in dosage of Omega-6 across products.

-Additionally, dosage helps signify cost efficiency of a product.
-The higher the dose (assuming that’s desirable) paired with a higher amount of servings at a lower cost will obviously not only rank higher, but have a larger impact on a consumer’s purchase.
+Additionally, dosage helps signify the cost efficiency of a product.
+The higher the dose (assuming that’s desirable) paired with a higher amount of servings at a lower cost will obviously not only rank higher but have a larger impact on a consumer’s purchase.

-Label accuracy is another thing that products can be third party tested for and they should be.
+Label accuracy is another thing that products can be third-party tested for and they should be.
 Unfortunately, not all products are.
-This is not to say that a supplement manufacturer would print inaccurate labels, it just offers piece of mind knowing that the dose of a particular ingredient listed on a label is the dose you are consuming.
+This is not to say that a supplement manufacturer would print inaccurate labels, it just offers peace of mind knowing that the dose of a particular ingredient listed on a label is the dose you are consuming.

 When it comes to sustainability, this isn’t a requirement of every consumer so we can’t have it influence our rankings as heavily, but we do have to take it into consideration.
 Having sustainability certification or not doesn’t necessarily have a negative effect on the product itself, but having transparency around the production of something you will spend money on and consume can certainly be worth knowing.

 What Is Krill Oil?